Futi Corridor

-Futi Corridor in Mozambique, is a corridor of land along the Futi River to the South African border.
-The corridor will effectively restore an historical migration and movement route of a valuable elephant population between Maputo Special Reserve and the Tembe Elephant Park in South Africa.
-The Futi Corridor covers 68.800 Ha.
+Geography

+The Maputo Special Reserve, formerly known as Maputo Elephant Reserve is a nature reserve of the state of Mozambique.
+It is located on Maputo Bay, approximately 100 kilometers southeast of the city of Maputo, Mozambique.
+The Reserve is 1,040 km2 (400 square mile) in extent and was originally proclaimed in 1932 to protect a small population of coastal elephants resident in the area.
+It is managed by the National Administration of Conservation Areas (ANAC) and is a IUCN category II reserve (WDPA 4652).

+The Tembe Elephant Parc is a regional reserve of South African Ezemvelo KwaZulu-Natal Wildlife (EKZNW) (WDPA 39758) with no IUCN status.

 The Futi River is the northern extension of the drainage line known as the Mosi Swamp, which rises near Manaba about 55 km south of the border.
 The Futi River does not reach the sea, but ends in swamp grasslands in the north of the Maputo Reserve.

 The reserve will eventually form part of the Lubombo Transfrontier Conservation Area, which includes national parks from South Africa, Mozambique and Eswatini.
 At the moment it forms part of the Usuthu-Tembe-Futi Transfrontier Conservation Area.